Vegan in Malinska, Krk, Croatia

 Cost of a vegan lunch for two in Malinska

 Speaking of cost, if you are traveling to these parts for the first time, save your water money.
-I remember when we were in Alicante, Spain we spent a ton of money just buying water.
+I remember when my wife and I were in Alicante, Spain we spent a ton of money just buying water.
 Not to mention if you are drinking coffee in Starbucks, and you buy that €1.95 bottle of water.
 Here you will actually get a glass of water, for free, per default.
 Just order coffee and the waiter will bring it to you, almost every time without asking.
 Water is of good quality, but if you insist you may also order and pay for the bottled water.

 There are a few things you should know that are time sensitive.
 King’s Caffe serves lunch after 1 PM, and there are no real vegan options for breakfast.
 Also, since you probably won’t drink beer early in the morning, for later gatherings there’s plenty of different brands (local, Croatian and well-respected world brands).
 Worth noting for beer lovers, there are also gluten-free options!
 Depending on when you visit King’s Caffe, you may even ask for the beer they brew themselves!
 We haven’t tried it, but it’s a guarantee they know “beer” and you probably won’t be disappointed with their offering.

 So, coffee great, food vegan and good, beer awesome and gluten-free, prices affordable.
 Not too shabby!
 Moving on!
 Since it was April, parking was free, with plenty of free spaces, so we decided to use up all the time we had.
 We explored the beautiful promenade that starts almost immediately after you exit the cafe.
 Lovely boats, yachts and see reflecting sunrays.
 Lot’s of greenery all around including palm trees which you would expect to see in a more tropical setting.